informalsystems/hermes/docs/architecture/adr-005-relayer-v0-implementation.md

-# ADR 005: Relayer v0 implementation
+# ADR 005: Relayer v0.1 implementation

 ## Changelog

 * 04.01.2020: First draft proposed.
+* 09.02.2020: Revised, fixed todos, reviewed.

 ## Context

-This ADR documents the implementation of the `v0` relayer.
+This ADR documents the implementation of the `v0.1` [relayer lib crate] [ibc-relayer].
+This library is instantiated in the [Hermes][hermes] binary of the [ibc-relayer-cli crate][ibc-relayer-cli], which we do not cover here.

-As a main design goal, `v0` is meant to lay a foundation upon which we can add more features and enhancements incrementally with later relayer versions.
+As a main design goal, `v0.1` is meant to lay a foundation upon which we can add more features and enhancements incrementally with later relayer versions.
-This is to say that `v0` may be deficient in terms of features or robustness, and rather aims to be adaptable and extensible.
+This is to say that `v0.1` may be deficient in terms of features or robustness, and rather aims to be simple, adaptable, and extensible.
 For this reason, we primarily discuss aspects of concurrency and architecture.

+### Relayer versioning scheme

+On the mid-term, the relayer architecture is set out to evolve across three versions.

+The first of these, `v0.1`, makes several simplifying assumptions about the environment of the relayer and its features.
+These assumptions are important towards limiting the scope that `v0.1` aims to cover, and allowing a focus on the architecture and concurrency model to provide for growth in the future.

+These assumptions are as follows:

 ## Decision

-The relayer is set out to evolve across three versions.
-The first of these versions, `v0`, makes several simplifying assumptions about the environment of the relayer and its features.
-These assumptions are important towards limiting the scope of functionality that `v0` aims to cover, and allowing a focus on the architecture and concurrency model to provide for growth in the future (see [the design goal](#context) above).
-These assumptions are as follows:

 ### Configuration